CAFAudit/audit-service/production-swarm/README.md

   * CAF\_ELASTIC\_CLUSTER\_NAME=<ELASTICSEARCH\_CLUSTER\_NAME>
 * Edit `docker-stack.yml` as necessary to update the properties as required
   * Ensure the version of the CAF Audit Web Service is correctly set
+  * Configure the external parameter, CAF\_AUDIT\_SERVICE\_PORT, if required.
+This is the port that the CAF Audit Web Service is configured to listen on.
 * Execute `docker stack deploy --compose-file=docker-stack.yml auditWebServiceStack`
 * The CAF Audit Web Service containers will start up